 Finally, there is a question of what to do with words that are not just rare but entirely unknown in the training.
 In some applications we can glibly assign a very low "probability" to such cases, but this breaks the generative distribution, and anyway there are more elegant solutions.
-In our language model, we can observe that words that appear only once in the entire training set are appearing in the same sorts of environments that unknown words would show up in, and use this information to manufacture statistics for a special word "UNK".
+In our language model, we can observe that words that appear only once in the entire training set are appearing in the same sorts of environments that unknown words would show up in, and use this information to manufacture statistics for a special pseudo-word "UNK".
 In the unigram model, count the number of words that only appear once in the training,2 and then add the word UNK to the model with a frequency matching that count.
-For the bigram model, you can similarly aggregate the counts of words that occur immediately after unique words, store them as occurring after UNK as well, and use those counts to estimate bigram probabilities of words given that the previous word was unknown.
+Similarly, add UNK to the counts for the bigram model, both as a "current" word and as a "preceding" word.